 Today’s savvy e-commerce companies are putting their Q3 and Q4 marketing and inventory management strategies into place right now.
 With the disruptions 2020 saw, it’s never too early to start planning for the latter part of the year, the e-commerce marketing that drives it and the order fulfillment that keeps people coming back.

-We’ve put together a list of six e-commerce marketing tactics to implement during the rest of 2021 that will set your business up for success:
+We’ve put together a list of six e-commerce marketing tactics that will set your business up for success:

 Drop pop-ups that cover your webpages

 Pop-ups annoy almost everyone — so how could they be anything but problematic in 2021?

 Pop-ups are often used to promote a sale or blast a user with a particular message as their mouse tries to navigate away to a new tab or close out of the browser.
 Unfortunately, these options don’t always get customer intent right.
 Often, pop-ups obscure information your customer wants and can even redirect them somewhere else, especially on mobile devices.

 Imagine if you were trying to click a product category at the top of a page, saw a huge pop-up and a wrong click near its “X” sent you to an irrelevant sales page.
 Would you try again or just close the tab?